Sheeppox: History

 In the 20th century, sheeppox virus was eradicated from continental Europe, but since then, there have been sporadic outbreaks, which are most likely due to imported animals.
 The countries with the highest number of cases are Ethiopia (223), Somalia (170), and Algeria (44).
 This resulted in a 16.3% case fatality rate out of the 9932 cases involved.
 From 2010 to 2011 there was a 46% decrease in the number of outbreaks with no specific explanation for this decrease.
 There has been no seasonal variability identified.

 Outbreaks

 A relatively recent outbreak occurred in Russia in October 2016.
 This showed 25 cases, there were 5 deaths, and thus, puts the case fatality rate at 20.
 Responses included vaccinations, movement control within the country, and disinfection.
 The laboratory test to confirm this viral outbreak, was again PCR, with the results being positive.

-Most recently, in early September 2017, there have been 2 outbreaks of sheeppox virus in Greece.
+There have been numerous outbreaks of sheeppox virus in Greece as of early September 2017 and anew during 2024 & 2025.
 This current location had 3 previous outbreaks in January 2017 with the origin of infection unknown.
 Real time PCR results tested positive for SPV and the infected were removed from the population either through death, destruction, or slaughter.
 Measures that were taken in response to these outbreaks were proper disposal of the carcasses, movement control within the country, and quarantine.